phaldaros/arm5e/website/UserGuide/FAQ.md

 ## I cannot select the ability I want to progress into.

 A character must possess an ability in order to progress into it.
-Add the ability from a compendium with a score of 0 or drag and drop them on the diary sheet's abilities tab (the latter doesn't work with training and teaching)
+Add the ability from a compendium with a score of 0 or drag and drop them on the diary sheet's abilities tab (the latter doesn't work with training and teaching).
+Update: this limitation was removed in Ophelio version (2.2.3)

 # Rolls